How new academies and the services they will be responsible for are funded.

 The primary academy chain development grant aims to help new clusters of primary schools to build strong partnerships and raise standards.
 It will fund a 2-year chain development programme for new multi-academy trust (MAT) partnerships.
-A one-off grant of £100,000 is available (subject to availability) to chains of 3 schools creating a MAT, with an extra £10,000 available for each additional school joining the new MAT, up to a maximum of £150,000.
+A one-off grant of £100,000 is available (subject to availability) to chains of 3 schools which are approved to convert to academies and are creating a MAT.
+An extra £10,000 is available for each additional school joining the new MAT, up to a maximum of an additional £50,000.

-Additional financial support for small primary schools (under 210 pupils) joining the new MAT is also available through the small school supplement to cover the expenses involved.
+A small school supplement is also available for small primary schools (under 210 pupils) joining a new or existing MAT to cover the expenses involved.
 Primaries with 100 pupils or less can apply for £5,000 and those between 100 and 210 pupils can apply for £2,000.

-Interested schools should contact the department by email to discuss their options
+Interested schools should contact us by email to discuss their options.

 Academy conversion team